US pushes ahead with nuclear plans despite watchdog concerns - WTMJ

 The nuclear agency in a statement said it expects to set cost and schedule baselines in 2023 as part of the ongoing process.
 It also plans to continue reviewing the project “to improve the fidelity” of price and timeline estimates.

+Mason said the 2021 fiscal year is certainly a record in terms of funding for the lab, with the operating budget projected to be more than $3.7 billion.
+That funding will likely level off in the coming years, he said, as more modernization and infrastructure projects are completed.
+He said future funding will depend on the administration’s focus and congressional action.

-Lab Director Thom Mason is scheduled Thursday evening to host a community meeting to talk about the lab’s work — which also includes projects related to space exploration, the coronavirus pandemic, water supplies in the arid West and wildfires.
+Mason also used Thursday’s community meeting to highlight the lab’s other work — which includes projects related to space exploration, the pandemic, water supplies in the West and wildfires.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.